zinniak/top_artists_lastfm/README.md

 1. First, you should install requirement with `pip install -r requirements.txt`.
 2. Second, you should run the `SI507project_tools.py` file to create the necessary files for the Flask application to run.
 3. To run the Flask application, type `python SI507project_app.py runserver` in the command prompt.
 4. The application will begin running, open up a tab in a web-browser and type the following in the URL bar: `127.0.0.1:5000`.
+This will take you to the home page of the route with a list of the top 50 artists on Last.fm.
 ## How to use
 1. Click on the links on the top left to navigate through the different routes of the application.